 How Dr. Puterman Uses Platelet-Rich Fibrin

-Bethesda and Washington, DC patients who are having gum, bone, or tooth-related procedures with Dr. Puterman may benefit from treatment with platelet-rich fibrin.
+Patients who are having gum, bone, or tooth-related procedures with Dr. Puterman may benefit from treatment with platelet-rich fibrin.
 He commonly uses the technique in the following surgeries.

 Bone may naturally shrink in the area of a missing tooth, and periodontal disease can also destroy tooth-supporting bone.
 Both concerns can weaken the foundation of your jaw and cause aesthetic problems with your smile.
 Dr. Puterman uses bone grafts to restore lost bone and to strengthen areas of loss.
 He may combine the graft materials with platelet-rich fibrin to encourage the healing over the new bone and to speed healing.